 “From early years, children are inclined to give gifts to their parents, which may be another indication that gift giving is fundamental to love.”

 To her, that was a significant expression of love.
 And to my tiny, undeveloped mind, it was probably one of the only ways I had to convey affection.
 No one teaches babies to bring dandelions to their parents and loved ones.

-The practice of gift-giving has existed for centuries; at least since the first Indigenous tribes began living in cooperative communities with one another.
-Gift giving is a universal language that requires no literacy in the literal sense of the word.
-What it does require is a literacy in emotional intelligence and mindfulness.
+The practice of gift-giving has indeed existed for centuries, at least since the first Indigenous tribes began living in cooperative communities with one another.
+Gift-giving is a universal language that requires no literacy in the literal sense of the word.
+What it does require is literacy in emotional intelligence and mindfulness.

 Gifts Have Nothing to Do with Money

 “You must be thinking of someone to give [them] a gift.
 The gift itself is a symbol of that thought.
 It doesn’t matter whether it costs money.
 What is important is that you thought of [them].
 And it is not the thought implanted only in the mind that counts but the thought expressed in actually securing the gift and giving it as the expression of love.”

 While we may somehow be instinctively inclined to gift, well, gifts as expressions of love, many people experience anxiety over the idea of gift-giving.
 It is completely normal to be nervous about gift-giving.

 What if the person doesn’t like your gift?
 What if they already have the gift you intend to give them?
 How will they react?

 Here’s the thing: to speak this love language, you have to keep in mind that the gift itself is simply symbolic of the love that motivated it.
 “To the individual whose primary love language is receiving gifts,” explains Chapman, “the cost of the gift will matter little unless it is out of line with what you can afford.”